RazvanRotari/Parterm/README.md

 # Installation

-You can use `cargo install` to install this project.
-It will compile the binary `parterm` and install it in the `~/.cargo/bin` folder.
-Make sure this folder is in your path if you want to be able to run it directly.

-This project is not ready to be used yet.
-Once the project is ready, it will be published on crates.io and you will be able to install the latest release with a simple `cargo install parterm`.
+### Cargo

+If you already have a Rust environment set up, you can use the `cargo install` command:

+    cargo install parterm

+Cargo will build the `parterm` binary and place it in `$HOME/.cargo`.

 # Usage